andywer/ts/README.md

   --help                Print this help.
   --jsx <option>        Enable JSX support in TSX files.
 Set to "react", "react-native" or "preserve".
   --lib <...lib>        Set features available at runtime: ES5, ES2015, ..., DOM, WebWorker, ...
-  --lint                Run tslint.
-Uses configuration from package.json or tslint.json.
-  --lint <...config>    Run tslint, <config> can be "latest" or a tslint-config-<config> package.
   --monorepo            Indicates a monorepo package.
 Will look for types in package and monorepo root.
   --no-strict           Disable strict mode.
   --out-dir, -o <path>  Set the output directory.
 Defaults to dist/.